hyperledger/besu-docs/docs/Concepts/Node-Types.md

     because snap sync can be faster by several days.
     If your snap sync completes successfully, you have the correct world state.

-    We recommend using [Bonsai mode](Data-Storage-Formats.md#bonsai-tries) with snap sync for the fastest sync and lowest storage requirements.
+    We recommend using snap sync with the [Bonsai](Data-Storage-Formats.md#bonsai-tries) data storage format for the fastest sync and lowest storage requirements.

 Enable snap sync using [`--sync-mode=X_SNAP`](../Reference/CLI/CLI-Syntax.md#sync-mode).
 You need Besu version 22.4.0 or later to use snap sync.